TarsCloud/TarsDocs_en/dev/tarsjava/tars-quick-start-client.md

 #### Interface implementation

-Create a new ClientServantImpl.java file, implement the HelloServant.java interface, and expose the service through the @TarsServant annotation, where 'HelloObj' is the servant name, corresponding to the web management platform.
+Create a new ClientServantImpl.java file, implement the HelloServant.java interface, and expose the service through the @TarsServant annotation, where 'HelloObj' is the servant name, corresponding to the name in the web management platform.

 By adding the @TarsClient annotation to the client properties, the corresponding service can be automatically injected.
 If only the Obj name is filled, the default value is used to inject the client.
 In addition, the client configuration can be customized in the annotation, such as setting the synchronous call timeout time.